OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:39

-But the boy did not know anything; only Jonathan and David knew the matter.
+But the boy was unaware of anything; only Jonathan and David understood the matter.

 ## 1 Samuel 20:40

-Then Jonathan gave his weapons to his boy and said to him, “Go, bring them to the city.”
+Then Jonathan handed his weapons to his boy and instructed him, “Go, take them to the city.”

 ## 1 Samuel 20:41